makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Logic seemed to be making its way back in fits and starts.
 Late.
 She needed to be back home tonight.
 Aiden had to come pick her up, or Malina had to drive her.

 "Shit."
-She squirmed until she could sit up straight.
+She squirmed until she could sit up straight, tugging her tail around to her side.
 "Um.
 Sorry.
 Are you alright?"

 The badger, nodded.
 "Sleepy, but alright.
 Is everything okay?"